jon004/packethero-2.0/README.md

 # Description

-In this game the player must put together a song that is broken down into 10 second clips.
+In this game, the player must put together a song that is broken down into 10-second clips.
-They can listen to the clips as many times as they want but once the game starts they have 10 seconds to submit the clips in the correct order.
-If a clip is submitted out of order or the player fails to submit a frame in 10 seconds they loose and must start over.
-To start a player needs a username, teamname and room number.
+They can listen to the clips as often as they want, but once the game starts, they have 10 seconds to submit the clips in the correct order.
+If a clip is submitted out of order or the player fails to submit a frame in 10 seconds, they lose and must start over.
+To start, a player needs a username, team name, and room number.
 They can play alone or as a team.
 There is a chat provided for players to communicate with their team or with the room's admin.
 To learn more about how to play and about admin controls, login and click on the `?`.